 As we look back at the history of Concrete Jungle’s fruit tree map, who better to talk to than the creator of CJ’s fruit map?
 Meet Craig Durkin.
 Craig and his friend Aubrey Daniels started Concrete Jungle back in 2009.
 But the map existed even before that.

-When Craig first set up the map, it looked a bit different than it does today.
+Craig first set up the map to help himself and his friends find free food.
 It was a simple Google map with markers on it that showed where fruit trees were, but it also had other ways to recover food too – like dumpsters where you could get bags of bagels and donuts.
 In the beginning, Craig says that it was pretty basic: “There wasn’t a whole lot of community around it.
 I’m not sure how many people even knew about it.”
 Today, the map has grown beyond Craig’s initial vision for the project.Continue reading “Meet Craig: Concrete Jungle Co-Founder”

 Meet Pastor Chad of Mercy Community Church.
 Pastor Chad started Mercy over 17 years ago, with service as its core mission.
 Mercy was one of the first sites to receive Concrete Jungle’s produce when we began 12 years ago.